kaelamartin/BodyDataReader/BodyDataReader/doc/Manual.md

 # Direct Function Calls

-Direct function calls are far more efficient for retrieving data, compared to using `boddat` because they eliminate overhead, or allow the user to batch significant amounts of overhead.
+Direct function calls are far more efficient for retrieving data compared to using `boddat` because they eliminate overhead, or allow the user to batch significant amounts of overhead.

 The primary task that the user must perform when using direct function calls compared to `boddat` is managing the dictionary directly.
 Generally, use of BodyDataReader without `boddat` follows this flow:

-  1. User creates a new dictionary and populates it either by loading the old dictionary into it or populating it empty.
+  1. A new dictionary is created and populated it either by loading the old dictionary into it or populating it empty.
-  2. User makes various calls to BodyDataReader functions.
+  2. Various calls to BodyDataReader functions are made.
-  3. User saves the dictionary for later sessions.
+  3. The dictionary is saved for later sessions.

 BodyDataReader provides three functions for manipulating dictionaries to use with functions: `gendict!`, `tryloaddict!`, and `savedict`.